Make-School-Courses/FEW-1.1-Web-Foundations/04 -  CSS Layout with Flex Box/README.md

-# Lesson Title

-HTML is the structural foundation for all web applications.

-There are a few rules to writing good HTML.
+# CSS - Layout with FLex Box

+Flex Box is a system for layout on a single axis Horizontal or vertical.

 ## Learning Objectives/Competencies

+1. Define a flex parent
+1. Identify flex items
-1. Identify tags, elements, and attributes
+1. Identify the main axis and the cross axis
-1. Define tags, elements, and attributes
-1. Write quality semantic HTML
+1. Use Flex Box to arrange elements on horizontal and vertical axis
+1. Align items on the cross axis

 ## Initial Exercise